codeaffen/codeaffen.org/_posts/2021-07-16-oh-my-zsh-walkthrough.md

 This will download and run the installer.
 The install script works interactively and will ask you some simple questions.

 {: .box-note}
-**Info**: If your use is not configured to use `zsh` as login shell the installer ask to change your login shell.
+**Info**: If your user is not configured to use `zsh` as login shell the installer ask to change your login shell.
 If you want to try OMZ first you can answer the question for changing your shell with `n`.
 You can later change your login shell with `chsh <path to zsh>`.

 {: .box-warning}